-Physical therapy can help your dog improve their overall strength and coordination.
+Physical therapy is a vital part of a dog’s healing process.
+Canine stroke rehabilitation can help your dog improve their overall strength and coordination as they recover.
 With the help of a physical therapist, your dog can work to regain range of motion and improve overall mobility.

 It’s important to know that your dog’s recovery will take time.
 Noticeable signs of improvement and regaining strength times time.
 Your pet may never fully recover their mobility, but physical therapy will greatly improve their odds.
 Common FCE therapies and exercises include:

 - Hydrotherapy with an underwater treadmill